gellner/knative-servicemesh-vault/README.md

 - `podman` - available natively on Linux, can be downloaded for Windows or Mac from https://podman-desktop.io/downloads

 ## Operator installation
-The following operators should be installed:
+The following operators should be installed on the OpenShift cluster:

 - cert-manager Operator for Red Hat OpenShift - `cert-manager-operator`
 - Red Hat OpenShift Serverless - `serverless-operator`